ShintaoMonk/minecraft-server/README.md

 # minecraft-server
-Automatically Install and Run your Minecraft Server
+This program is used on linux to install and run a Minecraft Spigot Server